Reasons why we ignore Insurance in India

 This is a pain point for those who understand the need for insurance but still look at it primarily as a money-making investment option if not tax saving.
 These adaptors get caught up in the seller’s jargon of cover plus return narrative, hence, end up spending in a product that only partially addresses their financial security needs, all the while keeping them under an impression that they are sufficiently covered.

 Since the insurance can be linked to many kinds of instruments and most times, they take precedence the buyer’s expectations or true needs are never fully addressed.
 Hence, it’s important for the buyers to educate themselves and take such mix instruments over and above the core Health or life/term plans.
 This delinking can only be made consciously by understanding that insurance is not an investment that one should see in light of return on investment (ROI).

 Bringing it all together, insurance is a safe and reliable tool to manage unexpected financial loss during the course of life and in most cases, this is a substantial amount.
 However, looking at this as only a reoccurring expense or tool that can provide assured amount is diluting the purpose of insurance. hence, while making choices regarding your insurance or insurance-linked product your priority goal should be to secure sufficient risk cover and everything else can be an add on, otherwise, you run the risk of being left with only cream and no cake!

-Reasons why we ignore Insurance in India “Ignorance is bliss”, till the time it’s not- India culture is rich in a lot of things, but financial consciousness is not one of it.
+Reasons why we ignore Insurance in India “Ignorance is bliss”, till the time it’s not- Indian culture is rich in a lot of things, but financial consciousness is not one of them.
 Children and young adults are educated in social do’s and don’ts, but not in matters of financial planning.
 All of us have seen […]Read More